 Around Hatley, they are, for the most part, in good condition, although wellingtons are probably sensible footwear during the winter and spring when paths tend to be rather muddy and puddly.

-While you’re walking and looking at the fauna and flora and enjoying the sights and smells, think too what it must have been like before waterproof boots and coats were developed and when most people had to walk everywhere, horses being for the well off.
+While you’re walking and looking at the fauna and flora and enjoying the sounds, sights and smells, think too what it must have been like before waterproof boots and coats were developed and when most people had to walk everywhere, horses being for the well off.